 Since opening this spring, the Aquatic Centre has been recognized with 8 awards, including the Lieutenant Governor of BC Awards for Architecture.

 Mayor Linda Hepner commented, “These latest awards only highlight the world-class facility that we have with the Grandview Heights Aquatic Centre.
-I commend and congratulate the tremendous local talents of HCMA Architecture + Design and Fast + Epp for their vision, innovation and for pushing the boundaries in the groundbreaking design of Surrey’s newest aquatic centre.”
+I commend and congratulate the tremendous local talents of hcma and Fast + Epp for their vision, innovation and for pushing the boundaries in the groundbreaking design of Surrey’s newest aquatic centre.”

 Pioneering technical excellence